pelithne/AKS-security-basics/workload-identity.md

 ## Deploy the application

 We want to create some separation between the frontend and backend, by deploying them into different namespaces.
-Later we will add more separation by introducing network policies in the cluster to allow/disallow traffic between specific namespaces.
+To add more separation you can use network policies in the cluster to allow/disallow traffic between specific namespaces.

 First, create the backend namespace